govau/service-manual/content/content-strategy/removing-content/archive-record-content/intro.md

 If you are doing a major update, or decommissioning the website, you’ll need to keep a copy of the website to meet legal and ongoing business requirements.

-If it's just a minor update (for example a few pages) the content of the website can be captured in an information management system, such as a CMS.
+If it's just a minor update (for example, a few pages) the content of the website can be captured in an information management system, such as a CMS.

 The records and information management people in your agency will be able to inform you about requirements for how long content needs to be kept.